mozilla/anodejsholidayseason/building_a_server_that_wont_melt.md

 **Success and Failure is fast**: Average response time stays for the most part under 10 seconds.

-**These failures don't suck**:  With pre-emptive limiting we effectivly convert slow clumsy failures (TCP timeouts), into fast deliberate failures (immediate 503 responses).
+**These failures don't suck**:  With pre-emptive limiting we effectively convert slow clumsy failures (TCP timeouts), into fast deliberate failures (immediate 503 responses).

 ## How To Use It